 Fill out the information requested: department name, school name, program name, name of author, and date submitted to the department for review.
 Check the blank next to the action you are requesting.

-Sign and print your name on the Author line.
 Write the date that the form is submitted to the department.